JoshuaGrams/tiny-qbn/doc/tweego.md

 * Run VSCode and get the Twee syntax-highlighting extension.
 * Unzip my [minimal template](tweego-vscode.zip) to create a new blank project.

+Note that this is a very simple setup.
+If you're up for something more complex, ChapelR has a [project template with all the trimmings](https://github.com/ChapelR/tweego-setup) and Em Lazer-Walker has a [workflow that auto-builds and hosts your story on GitHub](https://dev.to/lazerwalker/a-modern-developer-s-workflow-for-twine-4imp).

 Install Tweego
 --------------